Translating Evidence to Practice & Policy

-Our research on long-acting reversible contraception (LARC) has focused on enhanced service delivery for women presenting for contraceptive care.
-We conducted a series of studies, including in-depth interviews and national probability surveys with contraceptive providers, to identify gaps in evidence-based care and to inform development of a clinic-based intervention to improve contraceptive education and counseling to reduce pregnancy among women seeking contraception.
-We developed an intervention to train clinicians and educators on high-efficacy contraceptives, IUDs and implants.
+Our research on IUDs and implants has focused on enhanced service delivery for patients seeking for contraceptive care.
+We conducted a series of studies, including in-depth interviews and national probability surveys with contraceptive providers, to identify gaps in evidence-based care and to inform the development of a clinic-based intervention to improve contraceptive education and counseling.
+We developed an intervention increase clinics' capacity to offer the full range of contraceptive methods.
 We tested our intervention with Planned Parenthood Federation of America in a cluster randomized trial at 40 community clinics, where we recruited and followed 1,500 women for one year to measure contraceptive and pregnancy outcomes.
-Results from the trial were a breakthrough, as it was the first successful intervention in a randomized trial to reduce pregnancy rates among women in family planning clinics.
-After study completion, we commenced an implementation and dissemination phase with our replicable intervention, helping to improve provider skills and contraceptive care in the US.
-Learn more about our research and training on long-acting contraception.
+Results from the trial were a breakthrough, as it was the first successful intervention in a randomized trial to reduce unintended pregnancy among family planning patients.
+After study completion, we commenced an implementation and dissemination phase with our replicable intervention, and continued to deliver our training to clinics throughout the US to help improve provider skills and contraceptive care nationwide.
+Learn more about our research and training on contraceptive care and access.

-Our research on emergency contraception included pharmacokinetics, a large randomized controlled trial of increased access for adolescents and young adults, and an actual use study on young adolescents.
+Our research on emergency contraception includes pharmacokinetics, a large randomized controlled trial of increased access for adolescents and young adults, and an actual use study with young adolescents.
 Data from several of our studies were reviewed by the FDA over many years, concurrent with scientific and policy debates over the impact of direct access through pharmacies to the time-sensitive medication.
-Results showed improved access to emergency contraception increased use when needed, but did not increase risk behaviors or STIs among teens, as feared by many decision-makers.
+Results showed improved access to emergency contraception and increased use when needed, but did not increase risk behaviors or STIs among teens, as feared by many decision-makers.
 Evidence from our studies informed significant changes at the policy level, with levonorgestrel emergency contraception ultimately becoming available over-the-counter, with no age restrictions.
-The research has led to clinical practice and policy changes globally, with emergency contraception now available in pharmacies to teens and women in most countries.
+The research has led to clinical practice and policy changes globally, with emergency contraception now available in pharmacies in most countries.